SwaroopGiri/AWS-SAP-C02-Notes/README.md

 Cloudfront can also check response from origin and accordingly cache and display error web pages

+Although CloudFront supports content uploads via POST, PUT, and other HTTP Methods, there is a limited connection timeout to the origin (60 seconds).
+If uploads take several minutes, the connection might get terminated

+Default cloudfront SSL certificate only works for (*.cloudfront.net) domains.
+ACM is preferred for custom domains

 ## Cloudtrail

 You can configure CloudTrail to deliver log files from multiple regions to a single S3 bucket for a single account.